StrikeWasTaken/door/README.md

 **Exobyte pls give documentation for following**

-- Spawning in Player
+- Spawning/Reviving Player
 - Spawning Entities
 - Allowing Player to jump in following room
 - Notification
 - Killing player giving the name of what they died to
-- Giving player Gold
+- Giving and taking away player Gold